tmandelz/AgroLuege/README.md

 This project is a part of the [CX5 AgroLuege Group](https://gitlab.fhnw.ch/thomas.mandelz/AgroLuege) at [Data Science FHNW](https://www.fhnw.ch/en/degree-programmes/engineering/bsc-data-science).

+Our Challenge-X project is inspired by and adapted from the [ZueriCrop Paper](https://arxiv.org/abs/2102.08820) (Turkoglu et al., 2021).

 ## Project Status: Completed

 ## Project Objective